uga-libraries/bags/README.md

 but does not indicate which files were added or deleted since the bag was made.

 It is faster than bag_manifest_compare_fixity.py, which is used when the file count is the same and size is different.

+### bag_manifest_compare_fixity.py

+This script compares the MD5s in the bag manifest to the MD5s of files in the bag data folder and makes a report of any differences, either because the fixity changed or the file is only in one location.

+It was developed for investigating further when a bag validation error message is that the size changed but the number of files has not.

+It is slower than bag_manifest_compare_files.py, which is used when the file count is different.

 ### delete_new_temp.py